 So, what exactly are the Balmoral tests?
 Are they real?
-Former royal butler Grant Harrold, who worked for the royal family for seven years and met many guests of the Queen, told the Daily Record: “Balmoral, like Sandringham, is the Queen’s private family home.
+Former royal butler Grant Harrold, who worked for the royal family for seven years and met many guests of Queen Elizabeth II, told the Daily Record: “Balmoral, like Sandringham, is the Queen’s private family home.
 It is a great place to be around the royal family and for them to get to know you.
 It can be a bit of a test to make sure you pass the muster.
 You are going to want to dress the part, speak the part and behave the part.

 “For Princess Diana that was easy [because] she came from a similar background.
 But that’s not true of all the guests who are invited to Balmoral.”